 If you live in an apartment with no yard to speak of, the prospect of gardening might seem unattainable.
-You can have flowers and fresh vegetables all summer long, though, with urban window box gardens.
+You can have flowers and fresh vegetables all summer long, however, with urban window box gardens.
 As long as your window receives light, you can tend your own mini garden in the privacy of your own apartment.
-But what do you do with it when winter comes?
+What do you do with it when winter comes though?
 How do you keep it from looking drab?
 Keep reading to learn more about window flower boxes in winter.

 Creating Winter Window Boxes

 The first thing to remember when creating winter window boxes is that some plants will keep producing and even perform better after a frost.
 Swiss chard, kale, parsley, and mint will all thrive through a frosty autumn.

 You can plant them in late summer when hotter weather plants start dying.
 Alternatively, if you plant everything in grow bags, you can start them indoors earlier and switch them out to your urban window box gardens when the temperatures start to drop.

 If you want plants that will truly last the winter, try growing winter-blooming plants.
 There are actually many to choose from like hellebore, winter jasmine, and daphne to name a few.
 Likewise, you can plant miniature evergreens in grow bags, switching them outside when everything else has died.

 If you don’t want to plant anything, of course, or if you don’t have grow bags, you can always decorate your winter flower boxes to look like they’re full of life and be very festive about it.